maxxx/OpenPanodroid/ReadMe.txt

-This fork represents original OpenPanodroid but moved to gradle (android studio) + updated to api level 22, also added possibility to call panorama viewer from intent with various params (so this porject can be used like a lib)
+This fork represents original OpenPanodroid but moved to gradle (android studio) + updated to api level 22, also added possibility to call panorama viewer from intent with various params (so this project can be used like a lib)
 ---------
 OpenPanodroid is a panorama image viewer for Google's Android platform.